nichy-consortium/nichy/docs/resources/how_to_guides/Neurobagel_data_annotation.md

 <br>

+#### Dataset description

+Provide some information about the dataset name, authors, and access.

-#### Sharing the data dictionary
+### Sharing the data dictionary

 - Done?
-Download the data dictionary and share it together with the clinical data as explained on the [data sharing page](./data_sharing.md).
+Download the data dictionary and dataset description and share them together with the clinical data as explained on the [data sharing page](./data_sharing.md).

 <br>